 Lead for Ballast or Keels

-I had been searching all over Gauteng for lead shot for my sail boat's keel.
-I had been told to try gun shops, fishing shops, curtain shops, you name it, even to make my own.
+I had been searching all over Gauteng for lead shot for my sail boat's keel. i had been told to try gun shops, fishing shops, curtain shops, you name it, even to make my own.
 The costs were also through the roof, so I nearly gave up, then by chance I popped into a diving shop and guess what, they have a new dive belt weight that is made of material and has lead shot in small plastic bags inside.
 It was R70 for 1kg.
 Hope this helps!
 You can also get used lead balance weights from tyre fitment shops.
-They are filthy from road dirt, but after melting and pouring you can get clean, bright lead again.
+They are filthy from road dirt, but after melting and pouring you can get cleam, bright lead again.
 Because of environmental concerns, lead weights on car wheels are being phased out.
 Remember that lead is highly toxic so handle it with care.
-Don't waste your time trying to recover lead from old car batteries - the grids are very thin and fragile, and generally too corroded to be of much use and hours of work yields very little usable lead.

 Your First Boat

-If this is your first boat build, a good idea is to choose two boats, one inexpensive simple one to learn from and to get you on the water quickly, as well as to have some fun whilst building the more fancy, costly, time-consuming and detailed one.
+If this is your first boat build, a good idea is to choose two boats, one inexpensive simple one to learn from and to get you on the water quickly, as well as to have some fun whilst building the more fancier, costly, time consuming and detailed one.
 You learn a lot by getting a boat on the water, from design, costs and layout, to where all the bits need to go and the weights, centre of balance, etc.

 This boat was built from a basic plan called the Streamlinette as printed in a model boat magazine from the UK.
 This is a very simple balsa wood construction, but has a resin coating over a stocking stretched over the hull, making it a lot stronger than just plain balsa and keeping it very light. (for more on how to do this please come and ask us).
 This also keeps the costs very reasonable.